irodrigo-42Mad/ft_irc/Readme.md

 ```bash
 nc -c <server host> <port>
 ```
-- Once you are connected, you can register like a normal IRC server does.
+- Once you are connected, you can register as normal IRC server doing this procedure.
 ```bash
 PASS <password>
 ```